Luna moth

 As defense mechanisms, larvae emit clicks as a warning and can also regurgitate intestinal contents, confirmed as having a deterrent effect on a variety of predators.
 The elongated tails of the hindwings are thought to confuse the echolocation detection used by predatory bats.

-A parasitoid fly deliberately introduced to North America to be a biological control for the invasive species spongy moth appears to have had a negative impact on Luna moths and other native moths.
+A parasitoid fly deliberately introduced to North America as a biological pest control for the invasive species spongy moth (also known as gypsy moth) appears to have had a negative impact on luna moths and other native moths.

 Description

 Eggs, attached in small groups to undersides of leaves, are mottled white and brown, slightly oval, and roughly 1.5 millimeters in diameter.
 Larvae are primarily green, with sparse hairs.
 The first instar, emerging from the egg, reaches a length of 6-8 mm, the second 9-10 mm, the third 12-16 mm and the fourth 23-26 mm.
 The fifth (final) instar grows to approximately 70-90 mm in length.
 Small, colorful dots – yellow or magenta – may line the sides of the fourth and fifth instars.
 The larvae may take on a reddish-brown color just prior to cocooning.
 Fifth-instar larvae descend to the ground and use silk to bind dead leaves around the cocoon.